A late confirmation statement can cause various problems for a limited company.

 - exemption from keeping a PSC register and shareholder information

 - Pay the annual fee in respect of filing the confirmation statement.
-This is £13.00 if filing online or £40.00 if filing by post.
-Payment covers each 12 month payment period which begins on the date payment is made.
+This is £34.00 if filing online or £62.00 if filing by post.
+The payment covers each 12-month payment period, which begins on the date that payment is made.
 The payment period can be different from the review period (see below for further details).

 How can I avoid a late confirmation statement?

-Possibly the best way of ensuring it is filed on time, is to purchase 1st Formations’ Confirmation Statement Service, where a company expert will prepare and file it for you at a cost of £34.99.
-The service is renewable on an annual basis, so once you register for the service, you will receive reminders on an annual basis.
+The best way to avoid a late confirmation statement is to purchase 1st Formations’ Confirmation Statement Service, whereby a company expert will prepare and file it on your behalf for just £59.99.
+The service is renewable each year, so you will receive annual reminders once you’ve registered for the service.

-Another way to avoid missing the filing deadline is to submit it earlier in the review period.
-Doing so can also ensure that a last minute rush is avoided.
+Another way to avoid missing the filing deadline is to submit a statement earlier in the review period.
+This will help you to avoid that last-minute rush to file on time.

 - statement of capital